Dyl777/distributed-key-value-system/README.md

 - Use per-component locks (store vs cluster vs cache) so unrelated operations do not serialize on a single global lock.

-## Execution Flow (what happens when you run the common commands)
+## Execution Flow (Activity Diagram) (what happens when you run the common commands)

-Below is a concise step-through of what the program does in memory for the common commands you run from the README examples.
+Step-through of what the program does in memory for the common commands you run from the README examples.

 1) `gofmt -w .` / `go build`